JSF OPPORTUNITIES AT USAID

 Through a Fellowship at USAID, Fellows gain practical work experience in humanitarian assistance, economic and social development, and other technical sectors; the opportunity to engage directly in solving the most challenging and critical development issues of our time; and exposure to a broad network of development institutions and actors.
 While the specific projects vary by operating unit, staff at USAID work on activities such as project design; monitoring and evaluation; procurement (awarding grants and contracts); program management; technical oversight; building partnerships; planning, executing, and attending events; and reporting and communicating our work.

-USAID Offices and Bureaus: The following bureaus and offices at the USAID are among those that have offered assignments in the past to Jefferson Science Fellows.
+USAID Offices and Bureaus: The following bureaus and offices at the USAID are among those that have offered assignments in the past to Jefferson Science Fellows or who have expressed interest in hosting future Jefferson Science Fellows.
 Note that not all offices are always able to host a fellow every year and new offices participate in the program for the first time every cycle.

 Bureau for Africa